Selection Algorithms with Small Groups: The Shifting Target Algorithm

 The term $T(n/4)$ is for the recursive call to find the median of all $n/4$ medians.
 This recursion solves to $T(n)=O(n\log n)$.
 Even if we use the average of the two medians, the recursion remains the same since only $2$ elements from each of the $(n/4)/2=n/8$ groups are guaranteed to be discarded.

 Observe that if the target parameter satisfies $i \leq n/2$ (resp., $i \geq n/2$), using the lower (resp., upper) median gives a better chance to discard more elements and thus obtain a better recurrence; detailed calculations are given in the proof of Lemma~\ref{lem:2}.
 Inspired by this idea, we propose the \emph{shifting target} algorithm as follows: \paragraph{Algorithm} \begin{enumerate} \itemsep 2pt \item If $n\leq 4$, sort $A$ and return the $i$th smallest number. \item Arrange $A$ into groups of size $4$.
 Let $M$ be the sequence of medians of these $n/4$ groups.
 If $i\leq n/2$, the lower medians are used; otherwise the upper medians are used.
 Select the median of $M$ recursively, let it be $m$. \item Partition $A$ into two subsequences $A_1=\{x|x<m\}$ and $A_2=\{x|x>m\}$.
-If $|A_1|=i-1$, return $m$.
-Otherwise if $|A_1|>i-1$, go to step~\ref{alg4:step1} with $A\leftarrow A_1$ and $n\leftarrow |A_1|$.
-Otherwise go to step~\ref{alg4:step1} with $A\leftarrow A_2$, $n\leftarrow |A_2|$ and $i\leftarrow i-|A_1|-1$. \end{enumerate}
+If $i=|A_1|+1$, return $m$.
+If $i<|A_1|+1$, go to step~\ref{alg4:step1} with $A \leftarrow A_1$ and $n\leftarrow |A_1|$.
+If $i>|A_1|+1$, go to step~\ref{alg4:step1} with $A \leftarrow A_2$, $n\leftarrow |A_2|$ and $i\leftarrow i-|A_1|-1$. \end{enumerate}

-\paragraph{Analysis.} Regarding the time complexity, we have the following lemma: \begin{lemma} The shifting target algorithm with group size $4$ runs in $\Theta(n)$ time on an $n$-element input. \end{lemma} \begin{proof} Assume first that $i\leq n/4$ in some iteration so the lower medians are used.
-Recall that $m$ is guaranteed to be greater or equal to $(n/4)/2*2=n/4$ numbers in $A$.
-So either $m$ is the $i$th smallest element in $A$ or at least $(n/4)/2*3=3n/8$ largest numbers are discarded (see Figure~\ref{fig:group4_lower}), hence the worst-case running time recurrence is
+\paragraph{Analysis.} Regarding the time complexity, we have the following lemma. \begin{lemma} The shifting target algorithm with group size $4$ runs in $\Theta(n)$ time on an $n$-element input. \end{lemma} \begin{proof} We shall prove that in at most three consecutive iterations, the size of the problem is reduced by a large enough fraction so that the resulting recurrence is of the form in~\eqref{eq:generic} with $\sum_{i=1}^k a_i<1$.

+If in some iteration, we have $i\leq n/4$, then the lower medians are used.
+Recall that $m$ is guaranteed to be greater than or equal to $2*(n/4)/2=n/4$ elements of $A$.
+So either $m$ is the $i$th smallest element in $A$ or at least $3*(n/4)/2=3n/8$ largest elements are discarded (see Figure~\ref{fig:group4_lower}), hence the worst-case running time recurrence is

 Observe that in this case the coefficients on the right side sum to $7/8<1$, yielding a linear solution, as required.